Spheria Emerging Companies Limited (ASX:SEC) Increases Dividend to $0.03 Per Share

-Spheria Emerging Companies Limited (ASX:SEC – Get Free Report) announced a interim dividend on Tuesday, October 17th, MarketIndexAU reports.
-Shareholders of record on Sunday, November 5th will be paid a dividend of 0.027 per share on Sunday, November 5th.
-This represents a yield of 1.45%.
+Spheria Emerging Companies Limited (ASX:SEC – Get Free Report) declared a interim dividend on Tuesday, October 17th, MarketIndexAU reports.
+Stockholders of record on Sunday, November 5th will be given a dividend of 0.027 per share on Sunday, November 5th.
+This represents a dividend yield of 1.45%.
 The ex-dividend date of this dividend is Wednesday, October 18th.
 This is a boost from Spheria Emerging Companies’s previous interim dividend of $0.02.

 Spheria Emerging Companies Company Profile